Why Don't Valentine Hearts Look Like Real Hearts?

-Love is in the air today, and images of two-lobed hearts are all over everything: candy, cards, decorations, you name it.
-That the heart is symbolic of love and passion isn’t surprising.
-Ancient Greek and Roman thinkers, including Aristotle, thought the organ was the center of all emotions.
-Why the heart symbol you see everywhere in February doesn’t look anything like an actual human heart, though, is a little less clear.
+Love is in the air this month, and images of two-lobed hearts are all over everything: candy, cards, decorations, you name it.
+That the heart is symbolic of love and passion isn't surprising—ancient Greek and Roman thinkers, including Aristotle, thought the organ was the center of all emotions.
+Why the heart symbol you see everywhere in February doesn't look anything like an actual human heart, though, is a little less clear.

 One suggested origin for the symbol is that it comes from the ancient African city-state of Cyrene, whose merchants traded in the rare, and now extinct, plant silphium.
 The plant was used to season food, but doubled as a contraceptive.
 A silphium seedpod looks like a valentine's heart, so the shape became associated with sex, and then with love.